This post was originally published in [2025] and has been fully updated for 2026 with new data and tools.

 Your channel banner is another place that you can add.
 I recommend going to canva.com and using a template.

-Mine is very simple it’s just a bunch of words (not too fancy).
+Mine is very simple, it’s just a bunch of words (not too fancy).

 Lastly, you can even put a watermark on your videos if you want.
-I don’t because I guess, it’s not important to me when I watch videos.
+I don’t because I guess it’s not important to me when I watch videos.

 I’ve never even noticed a watermark, but you can do it.

-How to Get a Custom URL When Eligible for YouTube
+How to Get a Custom YouTube URL: Eligibility and Setup Guide

 At the time of this post, someone must have 100 subscribers, and the account must be at least 30 days old to have a custom URL.